LomNtetha/fraudDetection/README.md

 - Subscribing for policy and payements with Stripe
 - Make claims online
 - fraud Detection
-- policy sales analysis and visualing of them inbarcharts and piecharts
+- policy sales analysis and visualizing of them in barcharts and piecharts